Biocodings/Anaquin/README.md

 <li> <a href='https://github.com/attractivechaos/klib'>Klib</a>
 </ul>

 The source code requires a C++11 compiler to build.
+Instructions on how to compile the source code is <a href='https://s3.amazonaws.com/sequins/software/Anaquin_CompileFromSource_v1.pdf'>here</a>.